 Musk seems to think he’s some sort of a visionary genius who brings miracles to the masses for their happy consumption (with heavy monthly payments, natch), making him the world’s richest asshole, but his success with Tesla is old news, in fact electric motors are older than automobiles themselves, and the first cars that actually worked were powered by electricity because internal combustion engines back then were in their infancy and were an inefficient, noisy and dirty power plant.
 Steam-power never had a chance (the Stanley Steamer was a steaming load of crap) and the granddaddy of the automobile, Henry Ford, drove home the narrative that steam power was too dangerous and electric cars were just not practical because batteries sucked (back then).
-He was right, of course, but he was also right in trying at first to build his first ‘horseless carriages’ using electric power, but soon found out that the battery technology available at the turn of the Century would need another 100+ years of improvement before they’d be ready to provide the reliable power necessary to move a car around this big country, and he knew of which he spoke, after all, before he made cars Ford was the chief operating engineer of the Edison Illuminating Company of Detroit.
+He was right, of course, but he was also right in trying to build his first ‘horseless carriages’ using electric power, but soon found out that the battery technology available at the turn of the Century would need another 100+ years of improvement before they’d be ready to provide the reliable power necessary to move a car around this big country, and he knew of which he spoke, after all, before he made cars Ford was the chief operating engineer of the Edison Illuminating Company of Detroit.
 Students of the history of science may understand the mystery of why the e-car didn’t initially win the race to power our cars vs. the gas burners, because electricity certainly looked like it would be the winner to power all the engines of the future, and it was Nikola Tesla who won the opening battle of the ‘war’ against Thomas Edison to power our homes with his alternating currents; Tesla had moved to the US to work at Edison Machine Works after being recruited from Edison Continental in Paris, but it turned out that the two just didn’t sit well together and they eventually became bitter rivals, with Edison famously supporting direct current as opposed to Tesla’s alternating, in the war of words that would become known as the “War of the Currents,” dramatized in the 2017 film starring Benedict Cumberbatch as Thomas Edison titled, The Current War: Director’s Cut.”

 The first AC ‘brushless’ poly-phase induction motors were apparently invented by Tesla, but they were actually invented by the great scientist Michael Faraday and improved upon by the unheralded inventor and educator Galileo Ferraris in Italy, and then Tesla came upon his successful induction motor model, with both versions of the poly-phase induction motor having been demonstrated by Ferraris in 1885 and then by Tesla two years later in 1887.
 George Westinghouse was developing AC power plants at the time and he famously licensed Tesla’s patents in 1888, but also covered his ass and purchased a US patent option on Ferraris’ (original) poly-phase induction motor concept.
 The US Supreme Court did side with Tesla after Ferraris sued him in US courts, so it’s a fact that Tesla improved Ferraris’ invention after Tesla left Edison to work for Westinghouse, where Tesla’s innovative poly-phase electric motor (more than one phase), powered by alternating current, proved the more efficient of the two ‘induction’ electric motors introduced at the end of the 19th Century, and Edison was reduced to electrocuting animals to scare the shit out of the public into thinking AC power was too dangerous for everyday use versus his ‘safe’ direct power (DC) invention, although he didn’t invent direct power and animals (and people, eventually) could just as easily be electrocuted with DC power as with AC.
 This ‘war,’ has never truly ended, in fact and Thomas Edison might just win the argument when all is said and done.
 From the US Department of Energy website: